Grape Varieties: 30% Regent & 70% Pinot Noir

 Single-minded determination can confound naysayers.
 The will to succeed can triumph over adversity.
 Aldwick’s logo epitomises our ascent: a heraldic pig with elevated wings.

 Flying Pig is a “vin de soif” – a wine for thirst.
-This light-hearted blend of carefully selected Pinot Noir and Regent grapes, briefly rested in French oak barrels for optimum refreshment, is best served slightly chilled.
+Best served slightly chilled.